Jocelyn Blore

 ---|---|---|

-The national figures were slightly different according to another source of data, PayScale (June 2023), which relies on self-reported salaries.
-Among the forensic science technicians reporting their annual salaries, PayScale found these percentiles for the US:
+The national figures were slightly different according to another source of data, PayScale (Dec.
+2024), which relies on self-reported salaries.
+Among the forensic science technicians reporting their annual salaries, Payscale found these percentiles for the US:

 Oregon State University (OSU), located in the heart of the Willamette Valley in Corvallis, Oregon, offers a bachelor of science program in chemistry featuring two tracks, each having a core set of chemistry courses and a selection of accompanying options.
 Track two is ideal for those who wish to target a particular career direction, continue with graduate education in chemistry or related areas, or gain extensive experience in a secondary area.
 Options in this track include forensic science, business, biochemistry, chemical engineering, chemistry education, materials science, pre-medicine, and environmental chemistry.

-The option in forensic science is appropriate for students interested in working in crime labs or pursuing graduate degrees in forensic science or chemistry.
-This program’s curriculum includes five advanced lab courses emphasizing analytical skills and an opportunity to explore minors in other areas such as toxicology.
+The forensic science option is appropriate for students interested in working in crime labs or pursuing graduate degrees in forensic science or chemistry.
+This program’s curriculum includes five advanced lab courses emphasizing analytical skills and an opportunity to explore minors in other areas, such as toxicology.

 Western Oregon University also offers a bachelor of science program in chemistry with a concentration in forensic chemistry.
 This forensic chemistry major is recommended for students who wish to pursue careers in criminal investigation or pursue graduate studies in forensic science.
 This program also helps students develop the analytical skills required in other areas of civil law, such as accident investigation, product liability, and environmental pollution.